 How Does AGT’s Technology Work to Improve the γδ T cell Attack on Cancer?

 The ImmunoTox vector (in fact, a family of vectors specialized for individual clinical situations) penetrates tumor cells and inserts a new gene into the cancer cell genome.
-This gene suppresses the expression of enzymes that use up phosphoantigen a turn on the cancer danger signal.
+This gene suppresses the expression of enzymes that use up phosphoantigen and turn on the cancer danger signal.
 When a cancer cell has very high levels of the phosphoantigen due to the effects of ImmunoTox, it is potent for attracting and stimulating γδ T cells in blood that now infiltrate the tumor and begin the destructive process.
 AGT has used many laboratory tests to confirm the activation of γδ T cells that are exposed to cancer сells carrying ImmunoTox.
 In an early experiment (Figure 1), we used the first ImmunoTox vector (LV-ImmunoTox) to insert the suppressing gene into PC3 human prostate cancer cells or HepG2 liver cancer cells.
 As a control, we used lentivirus vector carrying a junk sequence with no function.
 When the genetically modified tumor cells were mixed with γδ T cells fresh from human blood (here labeled as Vδ2), we saw a big increase in the production of a cytokine (TNF-α) that is used as a marker for this type of cellular activity.
 Comparing the amounts of cells expressing TNF-α after being exposed to control or ImmunoTox-modified tumor cells, we see a large increase in γδ T cell activation (red circled areas) only when tumor cells were modified by ImmunoTox vector.

 Based on experiments like this one and direct tests for tumor cell killing, AGT developed a model to explain what we expect from the clinical use of ImmunoTox vectors (Figure 2).
 We know it will be impossible to deliver the ImmunoTox vector to every cell in the tumor.
 This practical problem has stalled previous strategies for viral vector therapy of cancer.
 However, the way that ImmunoTox works is different and does not require blanket coverage.
 Once ImmunoTox modifies some of the tumor cells, it will initiate a powerful activation of γδ T cells (T), shown in the figure as red tumor cells that accumulate high levels of the gold danger signal (isopentenyl pyrophosphate or IPP).
 The modified tumor cells are recognized by gamma delta T cells which become activated and turn on their tumor killing mechanisms.
-The activated gamma delta Tcells are capable of distinguishing tumor cells from normal cells and can attack all cells in the tumor.
-This is an important key to ImmunoTox function: once the γδ T cell is activated, killing is not restricted to the modified tumor cells but will is effective against all cell in the tumor.
+The activated gamma delta T cells are capable of distinguishing tumor cells from normal cells and can attack all cells in the tumor.
+This is an important key to ImmunoTox function: once the γδ T cell is activated, killing is not restricted to the modified tumor cells; it is effective against all cells in the tumor.
 This results in tumor destruction and, if the original signal is sufficiently strong, activated gamma delta T cells will circulate, recognize secondary tumors or metastases, and attack them as well.
 It is important to stress, γδ T cell killing of tumors acts on a broad spectrum of cancer making this a nearly universal approach to malignant disease.

 AGT has tested this concept in mouse models for cancer.
 Because human γδ T cells only attack human cancer, we used special mice that have no immune system of their own and can be used to study human cancers (the xenotransplant model).
 For our studies, we concentrated on the cancer lines (models of human cancer) representing prostate and liver cancer, and tested the effects of several different versions of ImmunoTox vector plus human gamma delta T cells injected into these mice.